KennethWilke/learn-to-luvit/chapter2/README.md

 Lua.org has a good book that covers the Lua programming language in more depth, the first edition is freely available at http://www.lua.org/pil/contents.html

+Even though we haven't touched on the Lua language at all, I want to share the 3 main things that I find important to understand about Lua.

 ## The syntax of Lua

 Lua is not in the syntactic style of C, full of semicolons and curly brackets,